Webflow-Examples/utm-params-with-native-hubspot-integration/README.md

 `mydomain.com/?utm_source=newsletter&utm_medium=email&utm_campaign=spring_sale`

 We would need three inputs in Hubspot for each of the UTM parameters — utm_source, utm_medium, and utm_campaign.
+The UTM inputs are in addition to standard form inputs — i.e., name, email, etc.

 In Webflow, use the custom code embed element to add a hidden input inside our form block before the submit button.
-Using the example from above, we need our main input fields plus three hidden inputs for each of the UTM parameters.
+We need our main input fields plus hidden inputs for each of the UTM parameters.
 Each hidden input should have two attributes — `name` and `hidden`.
 Example below.

 `<input name="the-utm-name" hidden />`